zhch19/SGA/README.md

 ### Acknowledgment

-The implementation is built on the pytorch implementation of [Faster RCNN] [faster-rcnn repository](https://github.com/jwyang/faster-rcnn.pytorch), please refer to the original project to set up the environment.
+The implementation is built on the pytorch implementation of [Faster RCNN] [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch), please refer to the original project to set up the environment.

 ### Prerequisites